josokw/AdvancedC/README.md

-# AdvancedC
+# Advanced C
-Some C code examples for teaching coding at an intermediate programming level.
+Several C code examples for teaching coding at an intermediate programming level.
-All examples are compilable using QtCreator by opening the related .pro file.
+Each example is compilable using QtCreator by opening the related .pro file.